KeithG33/ChessBot-Battleground/README.md

 ### 2. Download the Dataset:
 *[Download from HuggingFace](https://huggingface.co/datasets/KeithG33/ChessBot-Dataset/tree/main)*

-The dataset is provided as a downloadable .zip file with each release.
-Either use the link and your browser, or the `chessbot` cli tool:
+If you want to check out the dataset, either use the link or the provided `chessbot` cli tool.
+Note that this is no longer required for training:
 ```bash
 # For options and help
 chessbot download --help